 Establishment of filiation in the absence of recognition of the father

-Verified 01 March 2022 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 12 October 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-Where a child has not been recognized by his or her supposed father, it is possible to establish a relationship of parentage.
+A child wasn't recognized by his supposed father?
+It is still possible to establish a parent-child relationship.
 You have to prove a relationship between the father and the child, even if it's not biologically related.
 A notary must establish these links in an act of notoriety.
 This act makes it possible to officially establish the relationship of parentage.

 A child who has not been recognized by his father before or after birth may still have his paternal filiation established.